SyncfusionExamples/grid-ug-asp-core/README.md

----
+#  ASP.NET CORE DataGrid GettingStarted Samples

-title: "Syncfusion DataGrid help documentation for ASP.NET Core"
+This sample explains about how to use the ASP.NET Core DataGrid control in Core application.

-component: "Grid"
+## Prerequisites

-description: "Help documentation for Syncfusion ASP.NET Core DataGrid "
+* Visual Studio 2022

----
+## How to run the project

-# Run the project
+* Checkout this project to a location in your disk.
-* Download/ checkout the project
+* Open the solution file using the Visual Studio 2022.
-* Build the solution file
+* Restore the NuGet packages by rebuilding the solution.
-* Run the solution file
+* Run the project.